Administration Goes on Offensive on Eavesdropping

 LIASSON: Democrats were infuriated by those remarks, because they aren't true.
 Even John Kerry, who appeared on the ABC program This Week, said he is for wiretapping terrorists.

-Senator JOHN KERRY (Democrat, Massachusetts): We're prepared to eavesdrop wherever and whenever necessary in order to make, uh, America safer.
+JOHN KERRY: We're prepared to eavesdrop wherever and whenever necessary in order to make, uh, America safer.
 But we put a procedure in place to protect the Constitutional rights of Americans.

 LIASSON: Rhode Island Senator Jack Reed is the Democrats' point man on this issue.

-Senator JACK REED (Democrat, Rhode Island): There's absolutely not anyone I know in the Democratic ranks that feels that it is unimportant to know what al-Qaeda is thinking.
+JACK REED: There's absolutely not anyone I know in the Democratic ranks that feels that it is unimportant to know what al-Qaeda is thinking.
 It's absolutely important to do that.
 And if the President feels that he has inadequate powers, I think he's bound to come to the Congress and ask for those powers.

 LIASSON: Polls show Americans divided on this issue.
 Some surveys show a majority believes the President should get a warrant before conducting a wiretap.
 Others show Americans willing to give up some civil liberties to pursue the war on terror, and that's why there's a tug of war over how to frame this issue, either as a test of strength on national security as Republicans would prefer, or, as Democratic senator Jack Reed puts it, a debate over Presidential power.